-Note that this chapter is written on the assumption that you are configuring a Master to have a color virtual HMI.
-If you are working with the Master configured to have a monochrome virtual HMI, you will notice that tags do not have the Colors tab, and that certain other facilities might not be present.
-Features that are not supported on the mono version are marked with an asterisk.
+Note that this chapter is written on the assumption that you are configuring an operator terminal with a color graphics display.
+If you are working with a G303, you will notice that tags do not have the Colors tab, and that certain other facilities might not be present.
+Features that are not supported on a G303 are marked with an asterisk.